wyrtensi/Sound-Device-Control-App/README.md

 2. Switch your output device (headphones) by hotkey.
 3. Adjust volume by hotkey.
 4. Hotkeys for play/plause, next/pervious song.
+5. Turn ON and OFF your microphone by pressing a hotkey.
+(Switching it by adjusting microphone volume from 0 to 100)
-5. Intuitive interface for hotkeys assignment.
+6. Intuitive interface for hotkeys assignment.

 ![image](https://github.com/user-attachments/assets/02de48b0-698b-416b-8cc5-6d1eea045e8e)